Prepayment Penalty: What It Is And How To Avoid It

 As with any financial contract, you should read the fine print.
-In this case, you’ll want to find out if there is a prepayment clause in your mortgage contract and how to interpret the consequences of triggering the fee.
+In this case, you’ll want to find out if there is a prepayment penalty clause in your mortgage contract and how to interpret the consequences of triggering the fee.

-How Do I Check For A Prepayment Clause?
+Check For A Loan Prepayment Clause

 It’s perfectly fine to ask your lender if they charge a prepayment penalty; if they do, ask them to show where in the paperwork you would find the details.
 If you already have a loan, you can look at your monthly billing statement, as it should be outlined in there.